 By now most people probably have heard of Bitcoin, one of the first crypto assets that introduced a new concept of money that fully lives on the internet.
 But, what is Bitcoin?
 Who created it and how does it work?
 This article will cover all sides of Bitcoin that you need to know.

 Bitcoin is a new asset class that can store value and also sent to anyone around the world for transaction.
 It is a form of digital money but it is not issued or controlled by any central government.
-Bitcoin is run by series of computers around the world that form a decentralized monetary network.
+Bitcoin runs by series of computers around the world that form a decentralized monetary network.

-Bitcoin software is Open Source, meaning that anyone around the world can run a Bitcoin server and participate to be part of the network.
+Bitcoin software is open source, meaning that anyone around the world can run a Bitcoin server and participate to be part of the network.

-Bitcoin was invented in 2009 by someone with the pseudonym “Satoshi Nakamoto”.
-Unlike government money such as Dollars or Euros, Bitcoin has a limited supply.
+Bitcoin was created in 2009 by someone going by the alias “Satoshi Nakamoto.”
+Bitcoin, unlike government money such as dollars or euros, has a limited supply.
 There will only be 21 million Bitcoin that can exist in this world.
-This is what makes Bitcoin unique – Bitcoin is the first scarce digital asset which supply cannot be increased or printed in the same way that money can.
+This is what distinguishes Bitcoin: it is the first scarce digital asset whose supply cannot be increased or printed in the same way that money can.